Ballast (film): Reception

 Ballast received critical acclaim.
-The review tallying website Rotten Tomatoes summarized its research by saying that critics considered the movie "A searing debut by director Lance Hammer, this subtle and contemplative Mississippi set drama lingers long after its conclusion."
-The website reports that 61 out of the 67 reviews it tallied for the film were positive for a score of 91% and a certification of "fresh".
+The review aggregator website Rotten Tomatoes reports a "fresh" 93% approval rating based on 80 reviews.
+The site’s critics consensus reads, "A searing debut by director Lance Hammer, this subtle and contemplative Mississippi set drama lingers long after its conclusion."
 Roger Ebert of the Chicago Sun-Times gave the film four stars out of four, saying the film "inexorably grows and deepens and gathers power and absorbs us."
 He later named it as one of the 20 best films of 2008.

-It was nominated for a 2008 Independent Spirit Award for Best Film.
+It was nominated for six Independent Spirit Awards in the categories of Best Film, Best Director, Best Female Lead (Tara Riggs), Best Supporting Male (Jim Myron Ross), Best First Screenplay, and Best Cinematography.

 Top ten lists

 The film appeared on several critics' top ten lists of the best films of 2008.